 They’re more than just for spritzers or to satisfy your sweet tooth.
-Crisp, tart, aromatic and expressive, the different types of white wines are as much of a journey for your palette as they are a tour around the world.
-However, many still assume that all white wines are too flat or too sweet — or worse — somehow not as sophisticated as reds.
+Crisp, tart, aromatic and expressive, the different types of white wines are as much of a journey for your palate as they are a tour around the world.
+However, many still assume that all white wines are too flat, too sweet — or worse — somehow not as sophisticated as reds.

-White wine types are cultivated in every single wine-growing region around the world for a reason.
-With hundreds of varietals and variations, each of the many kinds of white wine showcase a range of smells, sights and tastes unmatched by other drinks.
+Every wine-growing region around the world cultivates white wine grapes for a reason.
+With hundreds of varietals and variations, each of the many kinds of white wine showcases various smells, sights and tastes unmatched by other drinks.

 What Are the Different Types of White Wine?

-Our overview of white wines is here to change such misconceptions.
-From everyday favorite picks to niche varietals even white wine experts don’t see on the regular, we’ve put together a summary of the main types of white wine, as well as what to look for in a glass and what to pair with each.
+Our overview of white wines is here to change such misconceptions and encourage you to try something new.
+From everyday favorite picks to niche varietals even white wine experts don’t regularly see, we’ve put together a summary of the main types of white wine, as well as what to look for in a glass and ideal food pairings.

 When most people think of white wine, they typically conjure the smells, flavors and features of one of its textbook classics: chardonnay.

 Chardonnays are a model varietal to top the list of white wine types.
 Native to the legendary Burgundy regions of France, this green-hued grape grows universally today but thrives in colder climates such as the Pacific Northwest, New Zealand and South Africa.
-Some of today’s most popular chardonnays are cultivated in Napa and Sonoma Valley, readily accessible for passionate and novice white-wine drinkers alike.
+Some of today’s most popular chardonnays come from Napa and Sonoma Valley, readily accessible for passionate and novice white-wine drinkers alike.

-Chardonnay-growing vineyards rely upon many fermentation tweaks to soften its natural acidity into gentler, silkier notes.
+Chardonnay-growing vineyards rely upon many fermentation tweaks to soften the grape’s natural acidity into gentler, silkier notes.
 Most prominent is the malolactic method, which is responsible for adding chardonnay’s noticeably light and creamy aftertaste.
-Many have even likened this white wine type’s flavor to butter or toffee.
+Many have even likened this white wine’s type’s flavor to butter or toffee.

 You can expect pops of green apple, lemon, pineapple and celery in your chardonnay, rounded out by the candy-like coconut or caramel finish.
 Chardonnays can fall on the sweeter or dryer side depending on the type, though their unique finish helps keep it from becoming too flat or dessert-like.

-If you’re interested in a more fruit-forward, light chardonnay, opt for a bottle that states “un-oaked” or “no oak.”
-Likewise, those smooth, buttery finishes will come more prominently in Old World chardonnays that have been oak-aged, per tradition.
+If you’re interested in a more fruit-forward, light chardonnay, opt for a bottle that states “unoaked” or “no oak.”
+Likewise, those smooth, buttery finishes will come more prominently in Old World chardonnays that have oak-aged, per tradition.

 A glass of chardonnay does wonders with the following foods: